University of Hamburg: Campus

 The University of Hamburg is made up of over 180 properties scattered throughout the city.
 The Main Building stands on the Moorweide opposite Hamburg Dammtor station, not far from the main campus at Von-Melle-Park.
 The State and University Library Hamburg, the Audimax (Auditorium), the Hamburg University Archive and several other teaching buildings are all located in that area.
 The second cluster of university buildings is grouped around Martin Luther King Square in the same quarter.
 The Geomatikum marks the western end of the campus, near Schlump Metro Station.
 Several departments are located in other quarters: Physics is spread over branches at Jungiusstraße, Bergedorf (along with the Hamburg Observatory) and Bahrenfeld (with the world-renowned DESY and other facilities).
 Biology has locations in Flottbeck, while Computer Sciences moved to Stellingen in 1991.
 The Medical School is located in the University Hospital Hamburg-Eppendorf.

 Academics

 As of the 2020–2021 academic year, the total student body is over 44,000, with 10,000 freshmen matriculating each year.
 Almost 5,500 doctoral candidates are enrolled.
 149 different majors are offered by six faculties with almost 700 professors engaged in teaching and research.
 In addition, over 3,600 academic staff and over 7,000 administrative and technical staff members are employed by the university.
 The University of Hamburg supports seven Collaborative Research Centers (German: Sonderforschungsbereiche) sponsored by the German Research Foundation.

 Rankings

-In October 2012, the university decided not to participate in national or global rankings in the foreseeable future, due to the administrative costs required to participate.
-The methodologies used by many ranking systems have also been criticized.
-However, the University of Hamburg continues to be featured in major global rankings: